The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation

 \section{Abstract}

 End-to-end spoken language understanding (SLU) remains elusive even with current large pretrained language models on text and speech, especially in multilingual cases.
 Machine translation has been established as a powerful pretraining objective on text as it enables the model to capture high-level semantics of the input utterance and associations between different languages, which is desired for speech models that work on lower-level acoustic frames.
-Motivated particularly by the task of cross-lingual SLU, we demonstrate that the task of speech translation (ST) is a good means of pretraining speech models for end-to-end SLU on both monolingual and cross-lingual scenarios.
+Motivated particularly by the task of cross-lingual SLU, we demonstrate that the task of speech translation (ST) is a good means of pretraining speech models for end-to-end SLU on both intra- and cross-lingual scenarios.

-By introducing ST, our models give higher performance over current baselines on monolingual and multilingual intent classification as well as spoken question answering using SLURP, MINDS-14, and NMSQA benchmarks.
-To verify the effectiveness of our methods, we also release two new benchmark datasets from both synthetic and real sources, for the tasks of abstractive summarization from speech and low-resource or zero-shot transfer from English to French.
-We further show the value of preserving knowledge from the pretraining task, and explore Bayesian transfer learning on pretrained speech models based on continual learning regularizers for that.
+By introducing ST, our models reach higher performance over baselines on monolingual and multilingual intent classification as well as spoken question answering using SLURP, MINDS-14, and NMSQA benchmarks.
+To verify the effectiveness of our methods, we also create new benchmark datasets from both synthetic and real sources, for speech summarization and low-resource/zero-shot transfer from English to French or Spanish.
+We further show the value of preserving knowledge for the ST pretraining task for better downstream performance, possibly using Bayesian transfer regularizers.